Co-evolutionary control of a class of coupled mixed-feedback systems

-Through several studies, biological rhythm-generating networks have been characterized as groups of neurons called \emph{central pattern generators} (CPGs) \cite{Ref:Marder2001, Ref:Marder2012, Ref:Kiehn2016}.
-The functional behaviour of an organism is described as the amplitudes and phases at which the electrical activity of each neuron in the CPG oscillates, leading to physiological responses such as the gait of a horse \cite{Ref:Golubitsky1999}, and the operation of the digestive system in a crab \cite{Ref:Marder2012}.
-Moreover, biological CPGs must be modulable and robust to produce disparate rhythms while effectively operating even under the variability and noise due to biological components.
-Additionally, it is well-known that the aforementioned characteristics need positive and negative feedback loops in clearly differentiated timescales \cite{Ref:Tsai2008, Ref:Franci2018}.

-Rhythmic profiles, introduced in Section \ref{Sec:RhythmicNeuromorphicNetworks} and further detailed in Definition 2 of the work done by Juárez-Álvarez and Franci \cite{Ref:Juarez2024}, are oscillatory patterns present in many real-world phenomena including industrial applications \cite{Ref:Wiesenfield1998, Ref:Pantaleone1998, Ref:Sajadi2022}, chemistry \cite{Ref:Taylor2009, Ref:Calugaru2020}, neural networks \cite{Ref:Uhlhaas2006, Ref:Shafiei2020}, psychology \cite{Ref:Correa2020, Ref:Symanski2022}, and biology \cite{Ref:Bick2020, Ref:Hauser2022}.
-In particular, rhythms represent a predominant component in biology as almost every biological function such as physiological processes, both autonomous and self-regulated, requires the generation of a well-coordinated rhythmic signal.
-Moreover, several technologies also need such periodic signals, for example, to achieve the coordination of automation processes, including locomotion or repeated pick-and-place tasks.
-Despite the dynamical nature of the plant, these rhythmic signals are usually distributed across networks composed by several nodes that must operate neatly in order to complete the desired assignment \cite{Ref:Juarez2024}.
+Inducing and regulating a desired oscillatory behavior in networked systems is a fundamental problem in control theory, with ample relevance for both natural and engineered systems.
+Oscillations are ubiquitous in many real-world phenomena including industrial applications \cite{Ref:Wiesenfield1998, Ref:Pantaleone1998, Ref:Sajadi2022}, chemistry \cite{Ref:Taylor2009, Ref:Calugaru2020}, neural networks \cite{Ref:Uhlhaas2006, Ref:Shafiei2020}, psychology \cite{Ref:Correa2020, Ref:Symanski2022}, and biology \cite{Ref:Bick2020, Ref:Hauser2022}.
+More specifically, in biological systems, rhythmic signals govern important physiological processes, including the heartbeat's regulation, circadian rhythms, central pattern generators, and neuronal signaling \cite{tyson2008biological,Ref:Marder2001,Ref:Marder2012,Ref:Kiehn2016}.
+From the engineering side, several technologies also need such periodic signals, for example, to achieve the coordination of automation processes, including robotic locomotion \cite{ijspeert2008central,ijspeert2013dynamical}, or in the developments of synthetic biological systems \cite{potvin2016synchronous,Rosier,stricker2008fast}.

-In this work, we propose a novel methodology for the control of rhythmic profiles in a given \textcolor{black}{mixed-feedback} network through an external neuromorphic control node, given an adequately designed reference network.
-In particular, we consider that the effect of the external control adaptively evolves depending on the state of the plant, as such coevolutionary behaviours have been observed in several real-world systems such as power grids \cite{Ref:Berner2021}, vascular networks \cite{Ref:Martens2017}, opinion dynamics \cite{Ref:Zino2020, Ref:Zino2020-2}, and neural processes \cite{Ref:Gernster1996, Ref:Gernster2002, Ref:Goriely2020}.